evr9-aber/evr9-aber.github.io/_posts/2025-04-07-frontend-functionality.md

 ### File Path Select

 Instead of being hard coded, the file path can be selected using the file button opening a filedialog.askopenfilename to search for .sb3 files.
+I added a label above the folder button to tell the user what the current selected file is.
 Originally I made this a label but ctk labels can't have borders and I felt it looked wrong without them.
 So I changed it to a deactivated textbox so that it could look the part while not allowing for users to freely edit.
 That had its own issues as whenever I updated the text in it with the file path from the button, I would have to reactivate it and redeactivate it in order for it to do it.

 ### Take Photo Button